 - The Blind Leading the Blind: Takato befriended Chiguma so the latter could teach him how to be more popular with girls.
 Little does he know that Chiguma has no idea how to do this, either.

-- Cast Full of Pretty Boys: As you don't have any idea.
-Not everyone is what it looks like, though.
-The most ridiculous part about it is that the school is explicitly co-ed.
+- Cast Full of Pretty Boys: The series is saturated with good looking guys and pretty boys.
+The most ridiculous part about it is that while the series makes very little mention of girls at all, the school is explicitly co-ed.

 - Color-Coded for Your Convenience: Tenshou Academy has very consistent uniform colours: red for first-years, green for second-years, blue for third-years.